rkern/line_profiler/README.txt

     I am open to suggestions on how to make this more robust.
 Or simple admonitions against trying to be clever.

+* Why do my list comprehensions have so many hits when I use the LineProfiler?

+    LineProfiler records the line with the list comprehension once for each iteration of the list comprehension.

 * Why is kernprof distributed with line_profiler?
 It works with just cProfile, right?